OISTE/repository/tmp/testcp.md

 ## Key Escrow and Recovery

-Key escrow is not permitted for SSL Certificates.
+Key escrow is not permitted for TLS Certificates.

 ### Key escrow and recovery policy and practices